UK Balance of Payments, The Pink Book: 2024

 Notes:

-1. For more information about our methods and how we compile these statistics, see our Trade in goods, country-by-commodity experimental data: 2011 to 2016 article.
-Users should note that the data published alongside this release are no longer experimental.
+1. For more information about our methods and how we compile these statistics, please see our Trade in goods, country-by-commodity experimental data: 2011 to 2016 article.
+Users should note that the data published alongside this bulletin are accredited official statistics and no longer official statistics in development (previously called experimental statistics).

-3. These interactive charts denote country boundaries in accordance with statistical classifications set out within Appendix 4 of the Balance of Payments (BoP) Vademecum (PDF, 2.9MB) and does not represent the UK policy on disputed territories.
+3. This interactive map denotes country boundaries in accordance with statistical classifications set out in Appendix 4 of Eurostat’s Balance of Payments (BoP) Vademecum (PDF, 2.9MB).
+They do not represent the UK policy on disputed territories.

 Trade in services

-Trade in services data can be found in Section 3 of our data tables.
+Trade in services data can be found in our 03 Trade in services, The Pink Book dataset.

 Nôl i'r tabl cynnwys